mpolyak/ProducerConsumer/README.md

 # ProducerConsumer
 Arithmetic expressions generator/evaluator services

+## Description

+The application consists of two separate services: the Generator and the Evaluator.
+Both services operator on the principal of stream processing, where data flows between a set of transfom operations within each service.

+The Generator service will create a random arithmetic expression string and send it to the Evaluator to solve via a TCP or Unix socket.
+The Evaluator will tokenize the expression string, verify it's validity and attempt to solve it, sending the result back to the Generator.

 ## Requirements

 NodeJS v.4.4.1 or above, you may use the provided Vagrantfile for a simulation enviornment.